 Elevator Accident Attorneys in West New York, NJ

 Many buildings throughout Hudson County are equipped with elevators that allow people to get from floor to floor easily.
 Most people don’t put a lot of thought into stepping into an elevator because it is such a routine action.
 However, this can all change in an instant if an elevator is faulty and causes a serious accident.
 There are a number of different reasons that an elevator accident may occur, whether it be a design defect or a mechanical failure.
 If you or a loved one has been injured in a serious elevator accident, it is essential to retain quality legal representation from an experienced team of attorneys.
-At Greenberg, Walden & Grossman, LLC, we have the knowledge and skill it takes to determine the cause of your accident and help you recover the compensation you deserve.
-To schedule a consultation with our legal team, contact Greenberg, Walden & Grossman, LLC today.
+At Greenberg & Walden, LLC, we have the knowledge and skill it takes to determine the cause of your accident and help you recover the compensation you deserve.
+To schedule a consultation with our legal team, contact Greenberg & Walden, LLC today.

 Determining Liability in an Elevator Accident